 What about Gussie?

 And what of the Fitzgerald brothers?
 Gussie — Michael Augustine or Augustine Michael — and John were two of six children born to Michael, who was a machinist from Barnstaple in Devon, and his wife Sarah, who was from Norfolk.
 Like the Stothards they also moved around a lot.

 Gussie has been hard to find.
 At the time of the 1901 census he was not living with his family.
 Then at the time of the 1911 census two of the seven Fitzgerald children were dead, and, as a sister died in 1908, and as I have been able to trace all the other siblings, I must conclude that Gussie was also dead.

 John Thomas Fitzgerald did not stay in the bosom of his family for long after his caution for shoplifting: he was sent to St Vincent’s Industrial School for Roman Catholic Boys in Dartford in Kent in November 1904.
 Was this because he was trouble, or did it have something to do with the fact that his parents had separated after more than twenty years of marriage?

 In 1915 he joined up again.
 Within days he had absconded en route to his first posting.
-Perhaps he was reluctuant to embrace the military life because he had a presentiment of things to come.
-For he was soon found, and less than a year later, having been sent abroad with the Mediterranean Expeditionary Force, he died.
-The date was the 1st of August 1916, and the place was Mesopotamia — now Iraq — and there in the war cemetery in Basra he was laid to rest.
+Perhaps he was reluctant to embrace the military life because he had a presentiment of things to come, for he was soon found, and less than a year later, having been sent abroad with the Mediterranean Expeditionary Force, he died.
+The date was 1 August 1916, and the place was Mesopotamia — now Iraq — and there in the war cemetery in Basra he was laid to rest.